Paper to Electronic Claims

 Submission Process for Veteran Community Care Claims

 VA is transitioning paper claims for community care to an electronic format in order to improve the claims submission and processing capabilities.
-VA is currently sending paper claims from community providers to a centralized location for scanning and conversion to EDI.
-However, beginning early 2019, community providers who submit paper claims and supporting documentation should mail them to a single location, VA’s centralized claims intake site, where they will be scanned, converted to Electronic Data Interchange (EDI) transactions, and submitted to VA electronically.
+VA is currently sending paper claims from community providers to a centralized location for scanning and conversion to Electronic Data Interchange (EDI).
+However, beginning in what is currently scheduled for mid-to-late 2019, community providers who submit paper claims and supporting documentation should mail them to a single location, VA’s centralized claims intake site, where they will be scanned, converted to EDI transactions, and submitted to VA electronically.
 This address will be shared when the initiative launches nationally.

 Change Healthcare: 888-545-6127